 A2.1 The objects of the Chamber shall be to maintain and improve trade and commerce, conservation and good management of community resources and to promote the economic, commercial, industrial, agricultural and environmental welfare of the metropolitan area of the City of Kingston and the surrounding district.

 A2.2 The Chamber shall promote good government and sound legislation at all levels of government.

 A2.3 The Chamber shall believe in and support free enterprise and Canadian Unity.

 Article 3 – Membership

 A3.1 All persons, sole proprietors, agents, business associations, corporations, partnerships or estates which agree to the objects of the Chamber, shall be permitted to join the Chamber, subject to the approval by the Chamber’s Membership Committee.

 Article 4 – Government

-A4.1 Government of the Chamber shall be vested in a Board of Directors which shall consist of sixteen (16) members elected, inclusive of the Executive Committee and Past Chair, plus such appointments as authorized by the Bylaws.
+A4.1 Government of the Chamber shall be vested in a Board of Directors which shall consist of no less than fourteen (14) and no more than sixteen (16) members elected, inclusive of the Executive Committee and Past Chair, plus such appointments as authorized by the Bylaws.

 A4.2 The Board of Directors shall have the power to make regulations, direct the affairs and control any property of the Chamber.